TeamGiraud/TCR-specific_epitope_querying_2022/README.md

 1 - Before `TCRdist3`
 -------------------

+Input :

+* Public TCR database
-Input : Database, your TCRs
+* your TCRs

 Concatenate your TCRs with the DB's TCRs.
-It's more easy if your TCRs are in first in the table.
-If the table is to big for `TCRdist3`, you can split it into several parts.
+It's easier if your TCRs are at the top of the table.
+If the table is too big for `TCRdist3`, you can split it into several parts.

-You have to remove all `NA`, empty boxes etc (things that `TCRdist3` does not recognize)
+You have to remove all `NA`, empty values, etc (things that `TCRdist3` does not recognize).